 And not surprisingly, as the years have worn on, we've made some pretty interesting discoveries.
 One being smile lines.
 (Although we would have noticed them eventually thanks to their increasingly conspicuous stature.)
 Are they harming us?
 No. Do they pose a potential health risk?
 No. Is it annoying when our setting powder makes a cozy home in them?
 Yes.

 So we had some questions.
 For instance, what are they, why do we get them, and what can we do to make them less obvious?
-To get some answers, we talked to two leading experts in the skincare industry: Kavita Mariwalla, MD, FAAD, a top dermatologist based in New York City, and Renée Rouleau, a celebrity esthetician and creator of Renée Rouleau Skincare.
-Keep reading to find out what you can do to help and prevent smile lines.
+To get some answers, we talked to four leading experts in the skincare industry: Kavita Mariwalla, MD, FAAD, a top dermatologist based in New York City, Renée Rouleau, a celebrity esthetician and creator of Renée Rouleau Skincare, Anna Guanche MD, board-certified dermatologist and celeb beauty expert, and Alexis Parcells, MD, board-certified plastic surgeon.

 According to Mariwalla, smile lines are the common—aka non-scientific—term for nasolabial folds.
 Which, she explains are the vertical lines that extend from the sides of the nose and curve around the mouth.
 They're a natural part of aging and therefore can be tricky to treat unless your willing to opt for a cosmetic procedure.
 (But more on that in a minute.)